Gemba/skyscraper/docs/CLIHELP.md

 !!! note

     If you wish to _always_ use a certain location as base folder for your resource cache ((for instance if you want your cache to reside on a USB drive), it is _strongly_ recommended to set this in the `config.ini` file instead.
-Read more about the relevant `config.ini` option [here](CONFIGINI.md#cachefolder).
+Read more about the relevant [`config.ini` option](CONFIGINI.md#cachefolder).

 **Example(s)**